MartinLeedotOrg/blog-martinlee-org/blog/content/posts/how-its-made-pt1.md

 That's it!
 We're done.
 What we could have done with a site builder in five minutes, we've spent an hour on.

 I'll make another post in the future once I have an idea of how much this is costing me, but I'm going to ballpark it at a few dollars per month.

+I've made a [Part 2](/posts/how-its-made-pt2-or-hugo-in-s3-and-cloudfront/) where I cover how I deploy a hugo static site to this setup.